-Our board of directors will consist of directors upon the SEC's declaration of effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
+Our board of directors consists of eight directors.
 A director is not required to hold any shares in our company by way of qualification.
 A director may vote with respect to any contract, proposed contract or arrangement in which he is materially interested provided (a) such director, if his interest in such contract or arrangement is material, has declared the nature of his interest at the earliest meeting of the board at which it is practicable for him to do so, either specifically or by way of a general notice, (b) if such contract or arrangement is a transaction with a related party, such transaction has been approved by the audit committee and (c) such director has not been disqualified by the Chairman of the relevant board meeting.
 Our directors may exercise all the powers of the company to borrow money, mortgage its undertaking, property and uncalled capital, and issue debentures or other securities whenever money is borrowed or as security for any obligation of the company or of any third party.
 None of our non-executive directors has a service contract with us that provides for benefits upon termination of service.